Burundian nationality law: German East Africa (1894–1922)

-In 1894 the German government established German East Africa, which included parts of present day Burundi, Rwanda, and Tanzania, as a formal colony under its protection.
+In 1894 the German government established German East Africa, which included parts of present-day Burundi, Rwanda, and Tanzania, as a formal colony under its protection.
 Urundi formally became a protectorate in 1903 when the Treaty of Kiganda was signed by Mwezi IV of Burundi and Friedrich Robert von Beringe.
 Under the terms of the German Colonial Act of 1888, German colonies were not part of the federal union, but they were also not considered foreign.
 Thus, laws that were extended to the colonies sometimes treated residents as nationals and other times as foreigners.
 German law applied to those subjects who had been born in Germany.
 Native subjects in the colonies were not considered to be German, but were allowed to naturalize.
 Naturalization required ten years residence in the territory and proof of self-employment.
 It was automatically bestowed upon all members of a family, meaning children and wives derived the nationality of the husband.
 The Nationality Law of 1913 changed the basis for acquiring German nationality from domicile to patrilineality, but did not alter derivative nationality.
 In 1916 during World War I, the Germans were forced to withdraw and the Belgian forces established a military occupation.
 Three years after the Treaty of Versailles was signed in 1919, Ruanda-Urundi became a League of Nations mandated territory, under the authority of Belgium.

 Belgian trust territory (1922–1962)

 The mandate for Ruanda-Urundi was established on 20 July 1922.
 For administrative purposes, Belgium assigned the administration of the territory to the Governor-General of the Belgian Congo.
 On 21 August 1925, the Belgian Parliament passed a Bill for the Government of Ruanda-Urundi, which stipulated that though administered by the Governor-General of the Belgian Congo, Ruanda-Urundi was to be on an equal footing with the Congo and was to remain autonomous.
 With regard to the nationality of the inhabitants of the territory, the 1925 bill stipulated that Ruandan-Rundi natives were neither subjects, nationals, nor citizens of Belgium, but remained subjects of their respective native chiefs.
 Persons who were Belgian nationals domiciled in the colonies followed Belgian law, which required descent from a Belgian father and unity of nationality for members of a family.
 From 1932, a wife or child could refuse automatic acquisition of nationality by making a formal declaration.
-In the case of a wife, she the declaration had to be made within six months of marriage and in the case of a child, before the age of twenty-three.
+In the case of a wife, her declaration had to be made within six months of marriage and in the case of a child, before the age of twenty-three.